 Nirantar:n., adj: ceaseless or continuous.

 We are a non-profit organisation working on gender and education over the last two decades.
 We are an active part of the women’s movement in India and draw our values from feminist principles.
-We are firmly rooted in community-based work, which informs our research and advocacy too.
+We are firmly rooted in community-based work that informs our research and interventions.

 Nirantar started with a focus on adult women from rural marginalised communities; and slowly extended its work to include Dalit, Adivasi, and Muslim girls as well.
 Also, we have started looking at young people as a political constituency, expanding our work to urban poor communities, and enabling empowering education for young people.